GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 > - If no files exist, the process will skip file processing.

 **Add a File Check Script Task**.
-1. Create a new **Script Task** after the _create-claim-doc_ task and before the _move-file_ task; title it: ```check-for-files```.
-2. Create a new **Script** with the same name.
-3. Configure the Script Task to use: **All Input / Output**
-4. Open the Script Task configuration.
+1. Edit the _check-for-files_ **Script Task**.
-5. Add the following script template and write the Javascript to perform these actions.
+2. Add the following script template and write the Javascript to perform these actions.
 The script will determine whether files exist and prepare the variables used by the upcoming gateway.
 ```
 // 1. create a local variable that gets a reference to the var_attachedFile process variable